 Length of Service Percentage of Top Schedule Rate

-Less than 6 months
+Less than 6 months 88%

-More than 6 months
+More than 6 months 90%

-More than 12 months
+More than 12 months 92%

-More than 18 months
+More than 18 months 94%

-More than 24 months
+More than 24 months 96%

-More than 30 months
+More than 30 months 98%

-More than 36 months
+More than 36 months 100%

-The Company reserves the right to modify these wage progression schedules and rates.
+The Company reserves the right to modify this wage progression schedule and rates.
 Length of service for pay purposes will be determined by full-time continuous years of actual service as an operator with the Company.